ThePlayer14/MagesTools_en/README.md

 # Mages Engine Toolkit
-English localization of wetor's MagesTools tool.
+English localization of wetor's MagesTools program.

 ## Game Compatibility
 - Theoretically supports all games powered by the Mages engine